-To the south of the gate was a Cistern Tower, which was basically only a small annex to the south-west tower.
-There was a water storage pit in it, located on the lowest floor and connected to the roof by means of channels through which rainwater dripped.
+To the south of the gate there was a Cistern Tower, which was basically only a small annex to the south-west tower.
+There was a water storage pit in it, located on the lowest floor and connected to the roof by channels through which rainwater dripped.
 It was the only source of water in the castle, as no traces of any well were found.
-The Cistern Tower adjoined the large south-west tower, which was probably the oldest building, originally a separate one, connected only to the perimeter wall.
-It had dimensions of 10 x 8.4 meters with massive walls 2 meters thick.
-Inside it housed two floors above the ground floor, with the entrance probably located from the courtyard at the level of the floor, accessible via timber stairs.
+The Cistern Tower adjoined the massive south-west tower, which was probably the oldest building, originally connected only to the perimeter wall.
+It had dimensions of 10.2 x 8.8 meters with thick walls 2.1 meters wide.
+It had two floors above the ground floor, with the entrance probably located from the courtyard at the first floor level, accessible by timber stairs.
 From the east, in the second phase of the 14th-century expansion of the castle, a rectangular chapel building was attached to the tower.
 It reduced the defensive value of the older structure, which no longer protruded in front of the perimeter of the wall.
-The chapel itself with the piscina in one of the walls was located on the first floor and was probably accessible from the courtyard through wooden stairs.
-The lower floor was connected to the courtyard with doors at both ends of the building and with the area in front of the castle with a postern gate in the southern wall.
+The chapel itself, with a piscina in one of the walls, was on the first floor and was probably accessible from the courtyard by means of wooden stairs.
+The lower storey was connected to the courtyard by doors at both ends of the building and to the area in front of the castle with a postern in the southern wall.